 Cetaphil’s Gentle Cleanser in a pump top bottle is one of the most popular body washes for sensitive skin.
 That fact is due to its fragrance-free and hypoallergenic formula.

-Users who self-report as having psoriasis, eczema, and rosacea find that it leaves their skin soft and not overly dry.
+Users who self-report as having psoriasis, eczema, and rosacea find that it leaves their skin soft.
 It doesn’t lather much, but it does remove dirt and excess oil.
 Also interesting, it doesn’t need to be rinsed off which makes it useful for campouts.

 Instead, this gentle soap lathers nicely due to a safe surfactant called coco glycinate, a better alternative to SLS (sulfates).
 There’s also pink grapefruit oil to clarify skin and Himalayan Sea Salt as a healthy exfoliant.

 The Atoderm Shower Oil from Bioderma features water, glycerin, and vegetal bio lipids as its primary ingredients.
-Instead of drying soaps, this body wash reinforces the skin’s natural protections.
+Instead of drying soaps, this body wash reinforces the skin’s protection.
 Also interesting is the fact that it prevents staph bacteria from sticking to the body.

 The European brand Sanex offers a hypoallergenic shower gel that does not contain soap or dyes.
 While this particular version contains a fragrance, there is another Sanex body wash for sensitive skin that does not.
 Customers who try this gel tend to write enthusiastic reviews.